|Clean and Secure Energy from Domestic Oil Shale and Oil Sands Resources

 Phase II research accomplishments:

-The research team has started gathering emission inventories for oil and gas emissions in the Uinta and Piceance Basins as well as emissions projections developed by the Utah Division of Air Quality.
-Emissions inventories are being considered for five criteria pollutants (NOx, VOCs, CO, SOx and PM10).
-Five basic scaling factors are being used in the modeling efforts to project future emissions, these include well and spud counts and gas, oil, and condensate production.
+The research team has gathered and assessed emission inventories for oil and gas emissions in the Uinta Basin as well as emissions projections developed by the Utah Division of Air Quality.
+Emissions factors for CO2 equivalent, methane, and non-methane volatile organic carbons have been established.

 Research and analyses on three different sections of the Skyline 16 core [Uintah County, Utah, T11S, R25E, Sec.
 9, UTM E 661444, UTM N 4415107 (NAD83)] obtained in May 2010 have been the focus of several project tasks.
 Thermogravimetric analysis (TGA) experiments on several small cored subsamples and powdered samples of the Skyline 16 core have been completed and core samples have been examined using 3-D multi-scale x-ray tomography to understand pore-scale transport processes of oil shale pyrolysis.
 Pressurized and atmospheric thermogravimetric analysis experiments on pulverized core samples have been completed and analyzed to determine product bulk properties and composition.
 Condensable pyrolysis products have been collected and analyzed in a gas chromatograph/mass spectrometer (GC/MS) for identification of the major components.
 Recently, researchers studying the geomechanical properties of the cores completed triaxial and creep testing on several core samples.
 Additionally, an N-S cross section of the Green River Formation using data acquired from the Skyline 16 core has been completed.
 This cross section complements the E-W section map completed during Phase I, and together they represent the first-ever complete cross-section description of the Uinta Basin.